udacity/CarND-Capstone/tl_model/README.md

     ```
    - All checkpoints are stored in `CarND-Capstone/tl_model/model/research/object_detection/tl_model_training`
    - If you need the checkpoints, move the content of this directory to a safe place before you run the training.
 9. Run the evaluation script in a separate terminal.
-This script performs an TL inference after each checkpoint and shows the images including bounding boxes in Tensorboard.
+This script performs a TL inference after each checkpoint and shows the PASCAL measures and 30 test images including detected traffic lights with a score >= 0.5 in Tensorboard.
     ```
     python eval.py \
            --logtostderr \